dimx1994/stats-challenge/README.md

 ```

 The data will be read, report will be calculated and written to docker postgres instance.
-After the statistics application has finished saving the reports and exits,
+After the statistics application has finished saving the reports and exits
+(please wait for 'Statistics were successfully calculated and reports were successfully saved' message),
 you can query the reports from postgres by running:

 ```